ANGELO-SAGUM/SCM-Starter/README.md

-# Ethereum Smart Contract Assessment
+# ATM Smart Contract

-This project, features a basic Ethereum smart contract written in Solidity for an ATM system.
+This Solidity program implements an ATM system where the owner can deposit, withdraw funds, and transfer ownership.
+This project demonstrates how to create a smart contract with basic financial transactions and owner-only restrictions using Solidity and how to interact with it using a frontend application.

-## Features
+## Description

-- **Depositing Funds: The owner can deposit Ether into the contract.
-- **Withdrawing Funds: The owner can withdraw Ether from the contract.
-- **Check Balance: Users can check the current balance of the contract.
+This project consists of a smart contract written in Solidity, which allows the owner to deposit and withdraw funds and transfer ownership.
+The frontend application, developed with React and ethers.js, interacts with this smart contract, allowing the owner to perform these operations via a web interface.

 ### Installing Dependencies